 The thoracic outlet is the space between your collarbone( clavicle) and your first rib.
 This narrow passageway is crowded with blood vessels, muscles, and nerves.
 If the shoulder muscles in your chest are not strong enough to hold the collarbone in place, it can slip down and forward, putting pressure on the nerves and blood vessels that lie under it.
 This causes a variety of symptoms which together are known as thoracic outlet syndrome.

-Thoracic outlet syndrome can result from injury, disease, or a congenital problem, such as an abnormal first rib.
-It is more common in women than in men, and poor posture and obesity can aggravate the condition.
+Thoracic outlet syndrome can result from an injury, disease, or a congenital problem, such as an abnormal first rib.
+It is more common in women than in men, poor posture, and obesity.
+These attributes can aggravate the condition.

-There may be a depression in your shoulder or swelling or discoloration in your arm.
+- There may be a depression in your shoulder, swelling, or discoloration in your arm.

 - Your range of motion may be limited.

 All of these symptoms, whether you are experiencing one or many can be exhausting and painful.
 Want relief?
 Call on us to provide you with the best cryotherapy, active release techniques, or other specialized treatment techniques.
 We look forward to helping you find relief and healing.